 Northumberland really is the land that’s just as good with the lights off!
-As the location of one of the largest Dark Sky Parks in Europe, the stargazing possibilities are endless.
-From expert-led observatories to Dark Sky Friendly accommodation, you can choose from guided stargazing sessions to just getting out into the great outdoors and looking up!
+As the destination of one of the largest International Dark Sky Parks in Europe, the stargazing possibilities are endless.
+From expert-led observatories to Dark Sky friendly accommodation, you can choose from guided stargazing sessions and events to just getting out into the great outdoors and looking up!

 If you’re keen to stargaze for less, try a Dark Sky Discovery site.

 - are away from the worst of any local light pollution

 - provide good sightlines of the sky

 - have good public access, including firm ground for wheelchairs, and are generally freely accessible at all times